 Students enrolled in this course will study the fundamentals of vocal technique and production, such as posture, breath support, diction, anatomy/health of the voice, effective practice, and other topics.
 Classes will be lecture and performance based.
-Students will be expected to sing in each class and to learn several pieces culminating in a recital at the end of the semester.
+Students will be expected to sing in each class and to learn several pieces culminating in a recital at be expected to sing in each class and to learn several pieces culminating in a recital at the end of the semester.
 Students wishing to enroll in the course are expected to be able to read musical notation on a basic level.

-CORE 176A - Art History: Classic Themes in Western Art (3 credits)
+CORE 176A - Art History: Classic Themes in Western Art (3)